Once you’ve connected your Amazon marketplace, new orders will download into Brightpearl.

 - If pending order download is disabled, the order will not download into Brightpearl

-If an order is cancelled while in a "Ready" state, Brightpearl will not be updated automatically and the order will need to be manually cancelled.
+If an order is cancelled or partially cancelled while in a "Ready" state, Brightpearl will not be updated automatically and the order will need to be manually cancelled.